tchancse/asr-dialogflow-cx-sample-voice-application/README.md

 Set up a domain to forward to the local port 8000 (as this server application will be listening on port 8000).

 Start ngrok to listen on ports 6000 and 8000,</br>
-please take note of the ngrok **Enpoint URL** that forwards to local port 8000 as it will be need in the next section, that URL looks like:</br>
+please take note of the ngrok **Enpoint URL** that forwards to local port 8000 as it will be needed in the next section, that URL looks like:</br>
 `https://xxxxxxxx.ngrok.io`